 This can extend beyond a company’s own culture, to the wider industry as well.
 If the environment doesn’t encourage you to trust others, or to be yourself – you will always view your competition with suspicion and guarded apprehension.
 If you can learn to appreciate the strengths and talents that fellow industry leaders bring to the table, however, you can shift the narrative from one of cut throat competition to healthy collaboration.

 To embed these values deeper will require a deliberate effort on our part, because habits that express values take 36 repetitions to move from conscious incompetence to unconscious competence within a company.
-For a virtue to become a habit in our lives, we will have to intentionally exercise that value.
-Consider focusing on one virtue for a year.
-Find a creative way to express gratitude and appreciation, for example, through writing notes or letters.
-Each month choose a team member you want to thank for specific reasons, and take the time to pen down those reasons.
+Find a creative way to express gratitude and appreciation, for example, through sending a voicenote.
+Each month choose a team member you want to thank for specific reasons, and take the time to send that message.
 In time, that aspired value will become a reflexive outworking of your inner, changed nature.

 Like most good things, healthy company cultures take time to grow.
 People need time to think about and implement the values that underpin the culture.
-Yet as we lean into the process, patiently and whole-heartedly, we will slowly nurture the kind of Christ-filled cultures that Jesus intended for our businesses.
+Yet as we lean into the process, patiently and whole-heartedly, we will slowly nurture the redemptive cultures that Christ intended for our businesses.
 It starts with us first, as we dare to be vulnerable and authentic, and willing to walk out our vision with humility and courage.